Glottography/tutorials/digitising/index.md

 &nbsp;

-Click **Save** when done.
+Click **OK** when done.
 Repeat the process until all language polygons are split from the Natural Earth land polygons.